Svetlana Kuznetsova: 2004: US Open title

-Kuznetsova reached the third round of the singles competition at the Australian Open before losing to top seed Justine Henin.
-She reached her second Grand Slam doubles final with new partner Elena Likhovtseva before losing to Virginia Ruano Pascual and Paola Suárez.
-Several weeks later, playing singles at Dubai, Kuznetsova defeated former world No. 1 Venus Williams in the quarterfinals before defeating world No. 8 Ai Sugiyama in the semifinals for her first win over a top-10 player.
+Kuznetsova reached the third round of the singles competition at the Australian Open, before losing to top seed Justine Henin.
+She reached her second major doubles final with new partner Elena Likhovtseva before losing to Virginia Ruano Pascual and Paola Suárez.
+Several weeks later, playing singles at Dubai, Kuznetsova defeated former world No. 1, Venus Williams, in the quarterfinals before defeating world No. 8, Ai Sugiyama, in the semifinals for her first win over a top-10 player.
 Kuznetsova lost the final to world No. 1 Henin.
-The following week, Kuznetsova defeated Henin for the first time in the semifinals of the Qatar Total Open in Doha, before losing in the final to compatriot Myskina in three sets, pushing her into the top 20 for the first time.
+The following week, Kuznetsova defeated Henin for the first time in the semifinals of Doha, before losing in the final to compatriot Myskina in three sets, pushing her into the top 20 for the first time.
 In April, Kuznetsova reached her third singles final of the year at the start of the clay-court season at the J&S Cup in Warsaw, losing to Venus Williams in the final.
 Kuznetsova climbed to No. 11 by the time of the French Open.
 There, she reached the fourth round before losing to eventual champion Myskina, after holding a match point in the third set.
 In doubles Kuznetsova and Likhovtseva reached the final, losing to Suarez and Ruano Pascual.
 Following the French Open, Kuznetsova climbed to career-highs of world No. 9 in the singles rankings, her first time in the top ten, and on 7 June 2004, world No. 3 in the doubles rankings.
-Kuznetsova won her third title at the Hastings Direct International Championships in Eastbourne, defeating Hantuchová in the final in three sets.
+Kuznetsova won her third title at the Eastbourne International, defeating Hantuchová in the final in three sets.
 At Wimbledon, Kuznetsova suffered a first-round loss to 118th–ranked Virginie Razzano.
 She fell to No. 4 in the doubles on 26 July, losing in the LA Women's Tennis Championships to 113th ranked Gisela Dulko and Patricia Tarabini.